Nawaz Sharif taken to hospital after severe kidney pain

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Former prime minister Nawaz Sharif was taken to a West London hospital on Tuesday morning after developing severe kidney pain.
+LONDON: Former Prime Minister and PML-N Chief Nawaz Sharif was taken to a West London hospital on Tuesday morning after developing severe kidney pain.

-A source in the hospital said Sharif was brought to the hospital by his personal physician Dr Adnan Khan and Hussain Nawaz.
-A family source when contacted said the PML-N supremo had visited the hospital for blood tests and CT scan.
+A source in the hospital said that Nawaz Sharif was brought to the hospital by his personal physician Dr Adnan Khan and Hussain Nawaz.
+A family source when contacted said that Nawaz had visited the hospital for blood tests and CT scan.

-It is learnt that Sharif developed kidney pain late on Monday night and was taken to hospital on Tuesday morning after it was observed that he was continuing to feel unwell.
-The family source confirmed Sharif has kidney stones for which he is being treated.
+It’s learnt that Nawaz Sharif developed kidney pain late on Monday night and was taken to the hospital on Tuesday morning after it was observed that he was continuing to feel unwell.
+The family source confirmed that Nawaz Sharif has kidney stones for which he is being treated.

-Maryam Nawaz Sharif, who represented her father at Pakistan Democratic Movement (PDM) meeting on Tuesday, tweeted that her father was being treated for “severe kidney pain”.
-Taking to Twitter, PMLN’s vice president Maryam Nawaz said the former prime minister could not participate in the PDM meeting that was chaired by JUI-F chief Maulana Fazlur Rehman due to the pain.
+Maryam Nawaz, who represented her father at Pakistan Democratic Movement (PDM) meeting on Tuesday, tweeted that her father was being treated for "severe kidney pain".
+On Twitter, PML-N vice president Maryam Nawaz said that the former prime minister could not participate in the PDM meeting that was chaired by JUI-F chief Maulana Fazlur Rehman due to the pain.